Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Introduction

 Large Language Models (LLMs) have recently demonstrated remarkable capabilities, including understanding, reasoning, and generation tasks \citep{openai2024gpt4o, comanici2025gemini}.
 A key to this success is pretraining on massive-scale data, mostly collected through web crawling.
 However, the details of these pretraining corpora remain largely undisclosed for many state-of-the-art models \citep{yang2025qwen3, grattafiori2024llama}.
 This lack of transparency raises significant concerns, as pretraining data may contain Personally Identifiable Information (PII) \citep{lukas2023analyzing} or copyrighted content \citep{rahman2023beyond}, leading to ethical and legal issues.
 Moreover, if benchmark datasets are unknowingly included in the pretraining data, model performance would be inflated, leading to unfair comparisons \citep{oren2023proving}.

 For these reasons, \textit{pretraining data detection} \citep{shi2024detecting} has emerged as a critical problem; this problem is an instance of membership inference attack (MIA) \citep{shokri2017membership}, which aims to determine whether a data point was in the training dataset.
-Representative state-of-the-art methods typically address this problem by exploiting token-level likelihoods.
+Existing state-of-the-art methods typically address this problem by exploiting token-level likelihoods.
 For instance, Min-K\% \citep{shi2024detecting} assumes that non-training samples contain outlier tokens with low log probabilities, thus utilizing the average log probability of the bottom K\% tokens as a detection score.
-Min-K\%++ \citep{zhang2025mink} further improves this method by normalizing scores relative to the mean and variance of the predicted next token distribution.
+Min-K\%++ \citep{zhang2025mink} further improves this method by normalizing token log probabilities relative to the mean and standard deviation of the next-token distribution.
 However, these approaches treat each token independently, failing to exploit the local correlations between adjacent tokens.
-Moreover, existing methods overlook the divergence from the top-1 next-token prediction, thereby missing informative signals reflecting the model's optimized target.
+Moreover, existing methods overlook the gap between the target token and the model's top-1 prediction, thereby missing informative signals induced by the training process.

 In this work, we propose \textbf{Gap-K\%}, a novel pretraining data detection method grounded in the optimization dynamics of LLM pretraining.
 We leverage the insight that the next-token prediction objective explicitly forces the model to align its top-1 prediction with the ground truth.
-Consequently, while training samples exhibit minimal divergence from the top-1 prediction, unseen data frequently triggers \textit{confident mispredictions}, cases where the model strongly favors a plausible candidate other than the target.
-Building on this observation, Gap-K\% quantifies the normalized gap between the log probabilities of the top-1 predicted token and the target token, effectively penalizing such confident mispredictions.
+Consequently, while training samples exhibit minimal difference from the top-1 prediction, unseen data frequently triggers \textit{confident mispredictions}, cases where the model strongly favors a plausible candidate other than the target.
+Building on this observation, Gap-K\% quantifies the normalized gap between the log probabilities of the top-1 predicted token and the target token, effectively capturing such confident mispredictions.
 Furthermore, to exploit the local correlations within the token sequence, we apply a sliding window to the scores over adjacent tokens, thereby mitigating token-level fluctuations.